gotrash/theme/site/content/docs/5.3/components/list-group.md

 {{< added-in "5.2.0" >}}

-As part of Bootstrap's evolving CSS variables approach, list groups now use local CSS variables on `.list-group` for enhanced real-time customization.
+As part of GoTrash Theme's evolving CSS variables approach, list groups now use local CSS variables on `.list-group` for enhanced real-time customization.
 Values for the CSS variables are set via Sass, so Sass customization is still supported, too.

 {{< scss-docs name="list-group-css-vars" file="scss/_list-group.scss" >}}